Lama Matthew Palden Gocha

-Lama Matthew Rice has been practicing Buddhism since 2000 and has received many teachings from numerous teachers such as H.H.
+Lama Matthew, Lobpön Palden Gocha, has been practicing Buddhism since 2000 and a member of the Rime Center since 2001.
+He has received teachings from numerous teachers such as H.H.
 Dalai Lama, Wangdor Rinpoche and Lama Lodu Rinpoche, as well as Lama Lena and Tulku Yeshi Rinpoche.
 His root teacher, Younge Khachab Rinpoche has been his primary lama and mentor since 2004.

-Lama Matt’s main tradition is the Ngakpa tradition of the Nyingma lineage.
+Lama Matthew’s main tradition is the non-monastic Ngakpa (lay-yogic) tradition of the Ka–Nying lineage.
 He also adheres to the Rimé philosophical approach of non-sectarianism.
-Thanks in part to this approach he also has connections to both Kagyu and Gelug lineages.
+Thanks in part to this approach he also has connections to the Gelug lineage as well.

-Currently Lama Matthew serves as the spiritual leader of the Rime Buddhist Center that he administers on a day-to-day basis.
-In addition he teaches classes on meditation and Buddhism and performs Buddhist ceremonies, including weddings and funerals.
-Lama Matthew also serves as the Buddhist Director for the Greater Kansas City Interfaith Council, and is a member of both the Parliament of World Religions, and the North American Buddhist Alliance.
+Currently Lama Matthew serves as the Spiritual Director of the Rime Buddhist Center.
+In addition he teaches classes on meditation and Buddhism and performs Buddhist ceremonies for the Kansas City and interfaith communities.
+Lama Matthew also serves as the Buddhist Director for the Greater Kansas City Interfaith Council and on the Board of Directors for SevenDays.
+He is a member of the Parliament of World Religions, the North American Buddhist Alliance, and Sakyadhita – International Association of Buddhist Women.
 Lama Matthew also spends his time with organizations in the Kansas City community who are working at ending social and economic issues of injustice.